kelvin-bz/blog/_posts/2024-07-09-truffle-pet-shop-tutorial.md

 The compilation process generates JSON files representing your compiled contracts.
 These files, called "artifacts," are stored in the build/contracts directory of your Truffle project.
 Each artifact file contains two crucial components:
-Bytecode: This is the binary representation of your contract's code, the set of instructions that the EVM will run on the blockchain.
+- `Bytecode`: This is the binary representation of your contract's code, the set of instructions that the EVM will run on the blockchain.
-ABI (Application Binary Interface): This is a JSON object that describes the contract's interface, including its functions, their input parameters, return types, and events.
+- `ABI (Application Binary Interface)`: This is a JSON object that describes the contract's interface, including its functions, their input parameters, return types, and events.
 The ABI is essential for interacting with your deployed contract from external applications and tools.

 ```bash